A: The last performance took place on 2 June 2018. Works began soon after with reopening scheduled for 2020.

-A: All members will be contacted individually regarding their Membership.
-A Members Open day is scheduled for 5 March at 2pm where any questions can be raised.
-In the meantime, any queries should be referred to the Fundraising team on 01872 321995.
+A: All members have been contacted individually regarding their Membership.
+Please see the Support Us section for information on gifting your usual membership fee towards the redevelopment during closure.
+Any queries should be referred to the Fundraising team on 01872 321995.

 Q: What will happen to vouchers?

 A: Please call the box office on 01872 262466 if you still hold a valid Gift Voucher to discuss your options.

 Q: Will there be any activity during closure?

 A: There won’t be shows on our stage, but we are planning on a range of activities and events throughout closure including series of public open days, pop-up events, ‘hard hat’ tours, talks, & exhibitions.
 We'll also be interested in hearing your views on what you would like to see in our new auditorium.
 We’ll be sending regular updates, so do ensure that you have signed up to hear about futures news and events on the My Account page.
 We’ll also be updating news regularly on our website, social media and blog pages.

 Q: Will there be any performances during closures?

 A: Not at Hall for Cornwall but we are selling for a selection of external events, such as Wildworks, Kneehigh Theatre, Miracle Theatre, Trebah Garden, Truro Cathedral and many more.
 We will also be looking to undertake activity with schools and continue with talent development and support.

 Q: Will the Box Office remain open during closure?